 Our experienced team has the character, courage and commitment to solving the world’s greatest challenges.
 We extensively diligence organizations, conducting on-the-ground research and large-scale interviews to clarify risks and identify opportunities.

 Anne Leigh Cooper, Executive Director of The Give Freedom Fund, is a filmmaker and human rights activist based in New York City.
 Anne Leigh Cooper has since directed and produced several social impact films including “Stockholm Syndrome” and Documentary “Feminism in Nicaragua; The last trench”.
 Her current projects in development “What about HER?
-A true inspired narrative about sex trafficking and documentary “The forgotten People of Kashmir” about human rights violations including torture and mass rape in Indian occupied Kashmir in post production.
+A true inspired narrative about sex trafficking and documentary “The Forgotten People of Kashmir” about human rights violations including torture and mass rape in Indian-administered Kashmir in post production.
 Anne Leigh Cooper has become a celebrated speaker and activist on the topic of Human Sex Trafficking, rape and violence against women including a delivery to the United Nations, several human rights conferences and several ground breaking initiatives in social impact around the world.

 At the end of the day, at the end of our lives, we will ask ourselves whether we could have done more for the health and well-being of the planet, of humanity and all living things.
 Leverage your charitable giving to create social change with ICV’s Catalytic Philanthropy.

-Through your generous support, you will contribute to the hard work of human rights organizations located in Kashmir and those who are dedicated to ending suffering in Kashmir.
+Through your generous support, you will contribute to the hard work of human rights organizations located in Kashmir and those who are dedicated to ending suffering in Kashmir, and elsewhere across South Asia.
 Your support will help to stop the atrocities against women, men and children and bring visibility to the stories that have gone untold.
-Every little bit helps, and you will see the progress of those you have supported on this website which shall be updated frequently with results.
+Every little bit helps, and you will see the progress of those you have supported.